LinuxCNC/linuxcnc/lib/python/qtvcp/designer/README.txt

 (x86_64-linux-gnu might be called something slightly different on different systems)

-You will require super user privledges to copy the file to the folder.
+You will require super user privileges to copy the file to the folder.

 then you must link the qtvcp_plugin.py to the folder that designer will search.